 Complex operation where a severely diseased heart is removed and replaced with a healthy heart obtained from a recently deceased donor.

-Heart transplant is usually carried out for end stage heart failure and it is a rare procedure due to the lack of available donors.
+A heart transplant is usually carried out for end-stage heart failure, and it is a rare procedure due to the lack of available donors.
 Heart transplant is the ultimate resort in the treatment of the following conditions:

-Patients on waiting list for heart transplant need to be contactable 24/7 and get to hospital immediately upon request to minimize the delay between the retrieval and transplant of the donated heart.
-During the heart transplant the patient is put on heart bypass machine, the diseased heart is removed and then the new heart is connected to the main arteries and veins.
+Patients on the waiting list for heart transplant need to be contactable 24/7 and get to the hospital immediately upon request to minimize the delay between the retrieval and transplant of the donated heart.
+During the heart transplant, the patient is connected to a heart bypass machine, the diseased heart is removed, and then the new heart is connected to the main arteries and veins.

-All heart transplant patients need a life-long care with frequent visits to hospital, regular tests and multiple medication.
-The actual operation is a major procedure but it is normally successful with a dramatic improvement in the quality of life of patients who were previously extremely incapacitated.
+All heart transplant patients need life-long care with frequent visits to the hospital, regular tests and multiple medications.
+The actual operation is a major procedure, but it is normally successful with a dramatic improvement in patients' quality of life who were previously extremely incapacitated.

-The challenge is a long term care where a correct level of immunosuppression should achieve a balance between prevention of rejection of the heart and side effects including susceptibility to kidney problems, osteoporosis, infections and cancer.
-This however needs to be considered in the context of bleak prognosis of terminal heart failure without heart transplant.
+The challenge is long-term care.
+A correct level of immunosuppression should balance the prevention of rejection of the heart and side effects, including susceptibility to kidney problems, osteoporosis, infections, and cancer.
+This, however, needs to be considered in the context of the bleak prognosis of terminal heart failure without a heart transplant.